Free, Fun, Fantastic Group Activities in Amish Country

 Sample at the Wakarusa Dime Store, Wakarusa (30 minutes)

 Satisfy anyone’s sweet tooth at the Wakarusa Dime Store, famous for old-fashioned candy treats.
 The dime store’s Jumbo Jellybeans are famous - they ship over 35 tons per year throughout the world.
 Free samples of their most popular treats are offered.
 Pick a favorite.
-Hot cinnamon?
+Cinnamon?
 Black Licorice?
 Orange?
-Grape?
 Plus, the dime store offers a wide variety of nostalgia candy including Necco wafers, Chuckles, Buns, and Boston Baked Beans to name a few.
 After all of that sugar you may want to stop in the nostalgic Wakarusa Hardware store with its floor to ceiling “wall of 1,000 drawers” for a free peak at history.

 Heritage Ridge Creamery, Middlebury (30 minutes)

-At Heritage Ridge Creamery, watch skilled Amish cheese makers practice their traditional art producing award-winning cheese.
+Watch skilled Amish cheese makers practice their traditional art producing award-winning cheese.
 All of the cheese produced here is made with milk from local Amish farms.
 You can sample your favorites before you make a purchase!

 Yoder’s Popcorn, Shipshewana (30 minutes)